kramer003/AutoML-in-Cloudera-Machine-Learning/README.md

 ![data](images/batch_score.png)

 ### 4. Conclusion
 This quick guide helps you get up and running with H2O AutoML in CML.
 To learn more about all of CML's features, check out the **[Product Overview](https://docs.cloudera.com/machine-learning/cloud/product/topics/ml-product-overview.html)**.
-If you have additional quesitons, don't hesistate to reach us on the **[Cloudera Community](https://community.cloudera.com/)**.
+If you have quesitons, don't hesistate to reach us on the **[Cloudera Community](https://community.cloudera.com/)**.